microsoft/fluent-ui-react/specs/Slider.md

 | trackColorPressed  |                |
 | trackSize          |                |

 NOTE!
-Stardust does not follow this convention.
+Current Fluent does not follow this convention.
 Slider currently uses these tokens:

 ```
 activeThumbColor: string